mxfoyster/componentlibrary1/justcss/README.md

 # Just CSS v1.00
 ## By Mark Foyster

-imply a collection of components that utilise CSS only
+Simply a collection of components that utilise CSS only

 <!-- ![Screen shot of Teletype Scroller](ttyheadingss.png) -->